-The Forum at Columbia University was recognized with a Merit Award in the 2019 AIANY Design Awards.
+On April 15th, The Forum at Columbia University was recognized with a Merit Award at the AIANY Honors and Awards Luncheon.
+Held each April at Cipriani Wall Street, the Luncheon honors recipients of the AIANY Design Awards.
 In this year’s competition, there were five distinct categories: Architecture, Interiors, Urban Design, Projects, and a new addition, Sustainability.
 While the architecture class is specific in distinguishing design excellence in completed buildings, the entire awards program gives praise to architects and clients that push the boundaries and take risks.

 Among 27 winners, the Renzo Piano Building Workshop and Dattner Architects-designed Forum was applauded for navigating a challenging site in an innovative and simple way.